2020PB/police-brutality/reports/New York.md

 Footage taken at Union Square and East 17th street shows multiple officers grabbing and shoving a protestor to make an arrest.
 Another protestor confronts an officer who strikes the protestor in the legs with a baton.
 The baton snaps in two.

-tags: strike, arrest, grab, shove, protestor, baton
+tags: strike, arrest, grab, shove, protester, baton

 id: ny-newyorkcity-55